Eric Jones (racing driver)

-Eric Jones (born July 12, 1977) is a former part-time NASCAR driver.
+Eric Jones (born July 12, 1977) is an American former part-time NASCAR driver.
 He ran in the Busch Series and had some of his best success in the Craftsman Truck Series.
 He won one NASCAR Midwest Series race before moving up to major NASCAR.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)